PistonDevelopers/blog.piston.rs/_posts/2016-03-04-how-to-use-eco.md

 ### Programming in the large

-A fundamental challenge with software engineering is that most problems are easy to fix, but the integration between lots of code gets exteremely hard when things scale.
+A fundamental challenge with software engineering is that most problems are easy to fix, but the integration between lots of code gets extremely hard when things scale.

 The goals of Piston project are ambitious enough to scale easily up to at least to 200 libraries.
-Currently, it is at the beginning phase, but because Rust is such a good language for this type of programming, we expect to be able to move on when things stabilize.
+Now it is in the beginning phase, but because Rust is such a good language for this type of programming, we expect to be able to move on when things stabilize.
 Even with just a few people working at it any time, we can maintain it easily, but also do a lot of research.